-This criteria is in turn applied to the Sportsman, Sportswoman, Para Athlete & Team awards as well as the Coach award.
+This criteria is in turn applied to the Sportsman, Sportswoman, Para Athlete / Team, Team and Coach categories.

-The Voting Academy will consider the following guidelines when judging the Decade Champion award category finalists;
+The Voting Academy will consider the following guidelines when judging the supreme Halberg Award category finalists;

-1. Regarding the achievement was it in that sport’s ‘pinnacle event’ (eg Olympics, Paralympics, World Cup)
+- Regarding the achievement, was it in that sport’s ‘pinnacle event’ (eg Olympics, Paralympics, World Cup)

-2. Regarding the achievement was it a world record, or world ranking or recognition (eg ‘World Player of the Year’)
+- Regarding the achievement, was it a world record, world ranking or recognition (eg ‘World Player of the Year’)

-‘Pinnacle Events’ – The Halberg Awards define Pinnacle and Major events as follows*:
+‘Pinnacle Events’ – The Halberg Awards define Pinnacle, Major and Milestone events as follows*:

 Pinnacle Event: A Pinnacle event is the most significant event in a sports four year competition calendar e.g. the Olympic / Paralympic Games or a World Cup or World Championship event that is held once every four years (e.g. Rugby World Cup, Netball World Cup, FIFA World Cup etc.).